abap2UI5/docs/docs/resources/who_uses.md

 _How to Extend this Page?_

-_Fork the repository, navigate to this file, fill in your company, project, or activity information in the relevant section, and submit a PR.
-If you need help or have any questions, don’t hesitate to reach out.
+_Simply send us an [email](<contact@abap2UI5.org>) or contribute directly yourself: fork the repository, navigate to this file, fill in your company, project, or activity information in the relevant section, and submit a PR.
 Let’s grow this community together!_

 ❤️ Thank you for being a part of the abap2UI5 community!